mahendrapaipuri/ceems/website/docs/deployments/guide.md

 Before going to this step, ensure that CEEMS API server, Prometheus and Grafana are installed, configured and working as expected.

 CEEMS LB can be installed on the same host as Prometheus.
-It is more practical ans secure to deploy it on the same node where Prometheus is running.
+It is more practical and secure to deploy it on the same node where Prometheus is running.
 It is a simple proxy/load balancer that does not need a lot of resources.